 Content of Disclosure

 The SEC disclosure must include the following:

-- The Code section and subsection under which the penalty
+The Code section and subsection under which the penalty was determined; and

-- Penalty for failure to include listed transaction information
+Penalty for failure to include listed transaction information with return.

-- Failure to disclose imposition of penalty in report filed
+Failure to disclose imposition of penalty in report filed with SEC.

 Limitation on Disclosure of the 40% Gross Valuation Misstatement Penalty